JKinsler/PuppyBouquet/README.md

 ## <a name="installation"></a>Installation
 ### Prerequisites

-The following must be installed to run SolarViz:
+The following must be installed to run PuppyBoquet:

 - Python3